bruce/goose/README.md

     <%= yield :breadcrumbs %>

-If we run this and pull up the page in a brwoser, we'll notice that only the `Places` breadcrumb is a link (it automatically picked it up from the `nav_to` in the main nav, handy!) -- if we want the other breadcrumbs to be linked (usually all but the last), we can pass the
+If we run this and pull up the page in a browser, we'll notice that only the `Places` breadcrumb is a link (it automatically picked it up from the `nav_to` in the main nav, handy!) -- if we want the other breadcrumbs to be linked (usually all but the last), we can pass the